bhavanki/docker-cloudera-director/README.md

 ### Build Yourself

-Assuming an image tag of "cloudera-director", run the Cloudera Director image:
+Assuming an image tag of "cloudera-director", run the Altus Director image:

 ```
 docker build -t cloudera-director .
 docker run -p 7189:7189 cloudera-director
 ```

 The image exposes TCP port 7189, so be sure to publish the port when running.
-Then, point your browser to the published port to use the Cloudera Director server UI.
+Then, point your browser to the published port to use the Altus Director server UI.

 To stop the container: